NextCenturyCorporation/MCS/docs/source/schema.rst

 - `structure` (boolean, optional): Whether the object is a structural part of the environment.
 Usually paired with `kinematic`.
 Default: `false`
 - `teleports` (:ref:`teleport config <Teleport Config>` array, optional): The steps on which to teleport the object, teleporting it from one position in the scene to another.
 The config `position` describes the object's end position in global coordinates and is not affected by the object's current position.
 Useful if you want to have impossible events (spontaneous teleportation).
 Default: `[]`
 - `togglePhysics` (:ref:`single step config <Single Step Config>` array, optional): The steps on which to toggle physics on the object.
 Useful if you want to have scripted movement in specific parts of the scene.
 Can work with the `kinematic` property.
 Default: `[]`
-- `torques` (:ref:`move config <Move Config>` array, optional): The steps on which to apply `torque <https://docs.unity3d.com/ScriptReference/Rigidbody.AddTorque.html>`_ to the object.
+- `torques` (:ref:`force config <Force Config>` array, optional): The steps on which to apply `torque <https://docs.unity3d.com/ScriptReference/Rigidbody.AddTorque.html>`_ to the object.
 The config `vector` describes the amount of torque (in Newtons) to apply in each direction using the global coordinate system.
 Resets all existing torques on the object to 0 before applying the new torque.
 Default: `[]`

 Goal Config
 ***********